Directed and written by Randall Wallace, based on the novel by Alexandre Dumas

 An MGM release of a United Artists presentation, 1998

-Cast: Leonardo DiCaprio, Jeremy Irons, John Malkovich, Gabriel Byrne, Anne Parillaud, and Gerard Depardieu
+Cast: Leonardo DiCaprio, Jeremy Irons, John Malkovich, Gabriel Byrne, Anne Parillaud, Gerard Depardieu, and Peter Sarsgaard

 For the honor of a king.
 And the destiny of a country.
 All for one.